gouflv/react-papercss-ui/docs/00-intro.md

 - Sass
 - Typescript
 - Components base on PaperCSS
-- Storybook of development preview
+- Storybook for development preview and Doc
-- use StyleGuide to build Doc and Example
 - Testing with Jest
 - Custom Rollup for library packaging tool